|1. Foreign currency accounts||

 Foreign Exchange Administration Rules

-(Incorporating Supplementary Notice on FEA Rules issued on 2 December 2016) GENERAL GUIDE
+(Incorporating Supplementary Notices on FEA Rules issued on 2 December 2016 and 2 May 2017) GENERAL GUIDE

 In 2013, Bank Negara Malaysia had issued Notices (“2013 Notices”) on Foreign Exchange Administration Rules (“FEA Rules”) so as to continue to support and enhance the competitiveness of the economy through the creation of a more supportive and facilitative environment for trade, business and investment activities.

 The 2013 Notices have been effective since 30 June 2013 and set out transactions that are allowed by Bank Negara Malaysia which otherwise are prohibited under Section 214 read together with Schedule 14 of the Financial Services Act 2013 [Act 758] and Section 225 read together with Schedule 14 of the Islamic Financial Services Act 2013 [Act 759].

 On 2 December 2016, Bank Negara Malaysia issued the Supplementary Notice that sets out a set of measures in respect of FEA rules to further facilitate foreign exchange risk management, promote settlement of trade and investment in ringgit and enhance depth and liquidity of onshore financial market.
 The Supplementary Notice is to be read together with the 2013 Notices and if there is any inconsistency between the Supplementary Notice and the 2013 Notices, the Supplementary Notice shall prevail only to the extent of the inconsistency.